 Have you been to the NFL games in London?
 Supporting professional football teams and attending their games are a huge part of American culture.
-So, when our teams have the honour of playing in London, there is a tremendous amount of planning involved to make sure the experience is a success for fans, the two countries, and obviously the players.
+The same can be said in Australia, where you can’t walk for long without seeing a brisbane lions jersey when it’s their time to play.
+So, when our teams have the honor of playing in London, there is a tremendous amount of planning involved to make sure the experience is a success for fans, the two countries, and obviously the players.
+Finding yourself out of America and missing your game?
+Maybe you;re thinking you may place a bet if you’re in a legal location to do so, if you’d like to learn more click here.

 When I spent a day at #JaxCamp over the summer, I had an exclusive opportunity to learn how the Jacksonville Jaguars prepare for an NFL in London game.
 During the time I spent with the team’s Director of Football Logistics and Facility, I learned what it really takes to get the Jaguars from my sunny home state of Florida to London.